 Research

-I am a co-editor of the International African Library, a major monograph series published by Cambridge University Press for the International African Institute.
+I am a co-editor of the International African Library, a book series published by Cambridge University Press for the International African Institute.

 Publications